Julio-Lemus/Julio-Lemus/README.md

 <h1 align="left">Hi 👋, I'm Julio Lemus</h1>
 <h3 align="left">I'm an aspiring data scientist, focused on building automation and modeling analysis for businesses.</h3>

-- 🔭 I’m currently working on **A Generative AI and the OpenAI API to streamline content creation and reduce token waste.**
+- 🔭 I’m currently working on **A Generative AI to streamline content creation from text-to-video by integrating a Hugging Face Model.**

 - 🌱 I’m currently learning **Data Analytics**